opop999/election_monitoring_fb_ads/README.md

 -Summary tables for each of the political FB pages.

--Dashboard visualisation including summary key indicators and time-series, deployed using GitHub Pages.
+-Dashboard visualizations, including summary key indicators and time-series, deployed using GitHub Pages.

 -Using these datasets for further NLP textual analyses down the pipeline.

-### Current status (23 July 2021):
+### Current status (26 July 2021):

--We have a script that extracts and transforms the FB and Instagram Ads from specified pages (see the list below or the CSV file in the repository).
-Furthermore, we have a script that creates summary tables from the whole dataset.
+-We have a script that extracts and transforms the FB and Instagram Ads from specified pages (see the list below ).
+Furthermore, we have a script that creates summary tables from the whole dataset and another script, which compiles the analytical dashboard with visualizations available at the GitHub Pages of this repository.
+Individual HTML plots are to be found in the data/html_plots folder.

--These scripts are operational within the GitHub Actions workflow and run automatically once daily according to a cron trigger.
+-These scripts are operational within the GitHub Actions workflow inside a Docker container and run automatically once daily according to a cron trigger.

 -Data on ads from some of the pages cannot be downloaded using the API.
-This is a problem for some pages, where we were unable to obtain their numeric ids.
+This is a problem for some pages, where we could not obtain their numeric ids (such as pages without any ads in their history).
 Furthermore, the European Parliament page (unlike the rest) returns a region table with all of the regions in the EU as columns, exceeding the bandwidth of the API.
-As a workaround, we included the profiles of Czech representation of the Parlaiment and Commission instead.
+As a workaround, we included the profiles of Czech representation of the EU Parliament and EU Commission instead.

--Automatically updated dashboard should be accessible on the Github Page of this repository.
-Individual html plots are to be found in the data/html_plots folder.

 ### List of 80+ monitored political subjects (in no particular order):